Updated: November 09, 2022

-- This is an ideal combination of sand, silt and clay soil best for growing tomatoes.
+- This ideal combination of sand, silt, and clay soil is best for growing tomatoes.

-No matter what type of soil hold your backyard, it can be turned into an ideal soil for tomato plants applying proper soil amendments.
+No matter what type of soil holds your backyard, it can be turned into ideal soil for tomato plants applying proper soil amendments.

-A soil test is the primary job to do before starting soil preparation.
+A soil test is a primary job to do before starting soil preparation.
 There are plenty of soil test kits available in the garden stores.
 Just pick one and do the test.

-If you found difficulties, contact your local extension center to finish the job.
+Contact your local agricultural extension center to finish the job if you find difficulties.

-Before taking the soil preparation you need to know which soil perform better for tomatoes.
+Before taking the soil preparation, you must know which soil performs better for tomatoes.

 Finally, compare your soil test result with the standard soil composition for tomatoes and figure out what you need.

-Every gardener dreams to get a healthy harvest.
-But poor soil structure brings a great challenge to achieve their goal.
+Every gardener dreams of getting a healthy harvest.
+But poor soil structure brings a significant challenge to achieving their goal.

-This is one of the major issues to consider getting bounty harvest.
+This is one of the significant issues to consider getting a bounty harvest.

-So, the very first thing you have to know the features of an ideal soil structure before growing tomatoes.
+So, the first thing you must know is the ideal soil structure features before growing tomatoes.

 A perfect soil structure contains the following particles with the right proportion:

-Typically, you can grow tomatoes from any types of soil by taking proper amendments.
+You can grow tomatoes from any soil by making proper amendments.
 But loam and sandy loam soils perform better.

-Besides, heirloom tomatoes produce more flavorful fruits if they get the perfect composition of soil with organic matters.
+Besides, heirloom tomatoes produce more flavorful fruits with organic matter if they get the perfect soil composition.
 They like loamy soil enriched with humus or good compost.

-Tomatoes perform better when the soil holds pH level in between 6 to 7 in scale.
+Tomatoes perform better when the soil holds a pH level between 6 to 7 on a scale.

-Test your soil first to know the present level of the soil pH.
-You can get some cheap test kit available in the local garden centers or online stores.
+Test your soil first to know the present level of the soil’s pH.
+You can get some cheap test kits available in the local garden centers or online stores.

-Add lime to increase soil pH if the soil test result shows a low level of pH.
+Add lime to increase soil pH if the test result shows a low pH level.

-Now the question arises, how much lime or sulfur does need your soil according to the soil test report?
+According to the soil test report, how much lime or sulfur does your soil need?

 -The best solution is to contact your nearest Agricultural Extension Center to measure the right proportion of the additives.

-Don’t transplant your tomato plants outside until the nighttime soil temperatures drop below 55 to 60°F. and day time temperature in the 60s.
+Don’t transplant your tomato plants outside until the nighttime soil temperatures reach above 55 to 60°F. And the daytime temperature is at 60°F constantly.

-For indoor tomato plants, soil temperature should above 65° F. You can control your indoor temperature as you required by providing extra light.
+For indoor tomato plants, soil temperature should be above 65° F. You can control your indoor temperature as required by providing extra light.

 Tomatoes grow well and thrive when they get at least 6 hours of direct sunlight and enough spacing surrounded by plants around 2-3 feet.

 Tomatoes need fertile soil to grow and set fruits.
-So, getting better yield, you need to check your soil fertility first to take necessary amendments.
+So, to get a better yield, you need to check your soil fertility first to make necessary amendments.
 A Soil test kit will make the work easier.

-Based on your soil test report you need to take necessary steps to provide nutrients to your garden soil.
+Based on your soil test report, you must take the necessary steps to provide nutrients to your garden soil.

 Read more about tomato fertilization.

-On the other hand, if the garden soil under the raised bed contains good soil mix, you can grow tomatoes in a raised bed around 12 inches’ height.
+On the other hand, if the garden soil under the raised bed contains good soil mix, you can grow tomatoes in a raised bed of around 12 inches.

-It’s quite unusual to expect the perfect soil for growing tomatoes everywhere.
-Different planting zone got different types of soil and most of the soil does not contain the perfect combination.
+It’s unusual to expect the perfect soil for growing tomatoes everywhere.
+Different planting zones have different soil types; most ground contains a different combination.

 So you need modifications to turn the soil fit for growing tomatoes.

-Sandy soil cannot hold the water for a longer period of time and drain out quickly.
-Besides, it means doesn’t contain necessary soil nutrients.
+Sandy soil cannot hold the water for an extended time and drain out quickly.
+Besides, it means it doesn’t contain the necessary soil nutrients.

-As a result, tomatoes rundown from the required nutrients and need quick watering.
+As a result, tomatoes are rundown from the required nutrients and need quick watering.

-Besides, good quality compost will provide the necessary nutrients and moisturizing the soil.
+Besides, good quality compost will provide the necessary nutrients and moisturize the soil.

-Turning your rocky soil into a nice garden patch is not very difficult but a little bit tricky.
-Most of the gardener lose their hope of gardening when facing the rocky soil.
+Turning your rocky soil into a lovely garden patch is relatively easy but tricky.
+Unfortunately, most gardeners lose their hope of gardening when facing rocky soil.

 First of all, select the area where you want to grow tomatoes.
-Slice the total cultivable area into several small pieces to make the job easier.
+Then, slice the total cultivable area into several small pieces to make the job easier.

-Remove the large heavy rocks first from the selected areas.
-Move the surface rocks and other debris using a flat rake.
+Remove the large, heavy rocks first from the selected areas.
+Then, move the surface rocks and other debris using a flat rake.

-Start tilling the area using a rototiller carefully to move out the large stones.
-Work slowly to save your equipment from damage and break down the soil around eight inches or deeper.
+Start tilling the area using a rototiller carefully to remove the large stones.
+Work slowly to save your equipment from damage and break down the soil around eight inches or more profoundly.

-After filtering and removing the larger stones from the soil add 3-4 inches layer of organic compost on it.
-Mix coconut fiber, old rotted manure, organic components and till them well with the rototiller.
-Do this several times for best output.
+After filtering and removing the larger stones from the soil, add a 3-4 inches layer of organic compost.
+Mix coconut fiber, old rotted manure, and organic components, and till them well with the rototiller.
+Do this several times for the best output.

-Plant dipper your tomato plants to develop a strong rooting system.
+Plant dipper your tomato plants to develop a solid rooting system.
 If you notice that your tomatoes keep dying, contact the nearest local extension center or nursery experts.

-Clay soil holds small particles and strong binding capacity which stops absorbing water.
-And, once absorbed retain it for a long time.
+Clay soil holds small particles and a solid binding capacity which stops absorbing water.
+And, once absorbed, retain it for a long time.

-To develop the soil condition, add necessary compost into the soil to provide nutrients and loosening the soil.
+To develop the soil condition, add the necessary compost to provide nutrients and loosen the dirt.

 Add coconut fiber or peat moss for good aeration.
 It also helps to improve soil pH and reduces the acidic level.

-For extreme hard soil add a part of sand to develop drainage system and proper aeration.
-Clay soil performs better in dry hot condition.
+For tough soil, add a part of sand to develop a drainage system and proper aeration.
+Clay soil performs better in dry, hot conditions.

-Using limestone to raise low soil pH and make the soil less acidic.
-There are different types of limestone available out there and all of them works well to increase soil ph.
+Using limestone raises low soil pH and makes the soil less acidic.
+Different types of limestone are available out there, and all of them work well to increase soil ph.

-Apply lime a few inches down into the soil for getting better performance.
+Apply lime a few inches down into the soil to get better performance.

 Wood ash is an organic way to reduce the acidity of the soil.
-Dusting ½ inch of wood ash throughout the tomato plants and mixes it properly.
+Dusting ½ inch of wood ash throughout the tomato plants and mixing it properly.

 Sulfur is the most common way to amend alkaline soil.
-It is relatively cheap, easy and safe to use.
-It can easily sprinkle over the soil to increase the soil acidity.
+It is relatively cheap, easy, and safe to use.
+In addition, it can quickly sprinkle over the ground to increase soil acidity.

 Sulfur is a slowly released element, so don’t apply more than 2 lb per 100 square feet at a time.

-Apply fertilizer which rich in ammonia, amino acids or urea to acidify the soil.
+Apply a fertilizer rich in ammonia, amino acids, or urea to acidify the soil.

-Compost and organic matters are an important source of acidity.
-Applying regular compost and mulch over time can bring back the soil pH close the standard acidic level.
+Compost and organic matters are essential sources of acidity.
+Applying regular compost and mulch over time can bring the soil pH close to the standard acidic level.

-Till the soil over time during soil preparation brings some major benefits.
+Till the soil overtime during soil preparation brings some significant benefits.
 Such as:

 - Providing enough aeration into the soil